Online Application | Frequently Asked Questions | Graduate Financial Aid

 Scholarships and graduate assistantships for qualified, admitted students are available from the graduate division.
 Candidates for graduate awards are encouraged to file the Free Application for Federal Student Aid (FAFSA).
 This form is not required from international students on the F-1 visa.
 For additional information, contact the Office of Scholarships and Financial Aid, Meadows School of the Arts, P.O.
 Box 750356, Dallas, Texas 75275-0356 (telephone 214.768.3314).

 Additional Documents Required for International Applicants

-A score of a least 80 (minimum of 20 in each section) on the TOEFL iBT (or 213 or 550 on older versions of the test) is required of all international applicants whose first language is not English.
+A score of a least 80 (minimum of 20 in each section) on the TOEFL iBT (or 213 Computer Based, 550 Paper Based or 6.5 on the IELTS with no section below 5.5) is required of all international applicants whose first language is not English.
 Before an applicant can be considered for admission into a graduate program, the applicant must request the TOEFL score to be sent from the Educational Testing Service in Princeton, New Jersey directly to "SMU Meadows School of the Arts", School Code 7640, and the appropriate Department Code in the Humanities category: 15 Fine Arts, Arts, Design.
-Applicants who have graduated from a U.S. or English-speaking university are exempt from this requirement.
+Applicants who have graduated from a U.S. or English-speaking university may be waived of this requirement.

 I-20 and F-1 Visa